Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 Now the next challenge is innovation.

-The new tools are, you know, coming up.
-We need to keep, up to date where to to address, the business pinpoints across the, tech stack.
-So if you want to introduce a new business system meant, you know, long lead times, you have to customize the scripts, and you need to handle a lot of manual change requests.
+So, like, again, it resonates with what, Alex presented.
+Our previous platform was technically strong, but, I feel it was operationally rigid.
+For minor updates, it required deeper developer expertise.
+Adding a new business system, which happens in the transformation journey for any organization, the new tools are coming up.
+We need to keep, up to date where to address, the business pinpoints across the, tech stack.
+So if you want to introduce a new business system meant long lead times, you have to customize the scripts, and you need to handle a lot of manual change requests.

-So, through through reusable, connectors, I think, they existed, but modifying them, without breaking something else was too risky.
+So, through reusable, connectors, I think, they existed, but modifying them, without breaking something else was too risky.

-So most automation was locked behind, you know, the integration team, creating a backlog.
+So most automation was locked behind the integration team, creating a backlog.
+So empowering, business users was basically out of question.

+To keep these things running, we leaned on work around scrapes, middleware patches.
 But, that only compounded the problem.
-So we were using enterprise grade tooling, but maybe solving, the problems with a duct tape.
+So we were using enterprise grade tooling, but maybe solving, the problems with duct tape.

 So now, next slide, Paul.

-Was there kind of a a moment where it went from, like, thinking about it, to, like, okay.
+Question, Tulasi.
+Making a making a move from an existing from your existing API management platform.
+It's no small task.
+You've shared some of the challenges around your growth and you had obviously fragmentation, visibility issues, and just the need to move faster.
+Was there a moment where it went from thinking about it, to okay.
 Now we need to make a move.
-What was that what was that exact kind of pressure point?
-Was was was this was it some trigger triggering moment?
+What was that what was that exact pressure point?
+Was there some trigger triggering moment?

-It was really kinda like, I guess, speed and velocity was a key was a key goal?
+Speed and velocity was a key goal?

 Absolutely.